jimahlstrom/HL2IOBoard/README.md

 Make a "build" subdirectory.
 Change directories to the build directory and enter "cmake .." and "make".
 See the Pico documentation for more detail.
+Be careful with i2c_slave_handler(), as it is an interrupt service routine.
+Return quickly and do not put printf's here!
+Just set a flag and look for it in the loop at the end of main().

 To install the firmware, power off the HL2 and connect a USB cable to the IO Board.
 Push the button on the Pico and then plug the USB cable into your PC.